muratk5n/thirdwave/en/2022/07/dried-turkey-veg.md

 in the bowl as well.
 Now blend.

 Put the mix in spoon-sized lumps on a drier at 55 degrees C and dry for 7-8 hours.

 Seperately, dry yogurt in the oven at 100 C or so until it loses all water.

-Now put dried meat + chard + orange mix in a dry bowl, add the dried yogurt, mix it well.
+Now put meat mix in a dry bowl, add the dried yogurt, mix.

 That's it.